DETAILED ACTION

 Struck teaches performance of various forms of “Statistical analysis” (pg.
 9, para.
 0126).
 Struck does not teach dynamic time warping.

-Claims 22-23 are rejected under 35 USC § 103 as being unpatentable over Martin, in view of Al-Murrani and Struck, as applied to claims 1 and 26 above, and further in view of Lipton et al (arXiv, article no. 1511.03677v7 [cs:LG], pp. 1-18; published 3/21/2017, previously cited).
-This rejection is maintained from the previous Office action, and has been revised to address the amended claims (filed 4/18/2025).
+Claims 22-23 are rejected under 35 USC § 103 as being unpatentable over Martin, in view of Al-Murrani, Friesen, Struck, Maathuis and Wang, as applied to claim 10 above, and further in view of Lipton et al (arXiv, article no. 1511.03677v7 [cs:LG], pp. 1-18; published 3/21/2017, previously cited).
+The new grounds of rejection presented herein were necessitated by Applicant’s amendment of the claims (filed 3/23/2026) to incorporate new limitations.

 With respect to claim 22, Martin discloses that “The classification engine may use any one or more known machine-learning algorithms… including… neural-network based techniques” (pg.
 2, para.
 0012) and “data sets… generated by collection of samples from the same population of patients at different times” (pg.
 4, para.
 0029), e.g., time series data.
-Martins does not disclose recurrent neural networks with long short-term memory.
+Martin does not disclose recurrent neural networks with long short-term memory.

 Al-Murrani teaches “select[ing] among a number of algorithms for analyzing… data” (pg.
 19, para.
 0234).
 Al-Murrani does not teach recurrent neural networks with long-short term memory.